A from-scratch web framework in Odin

 The handler answers

-Your procedure reads params, perhaps draws a well, and writes back with text or json.
-The response crosses the Bifrost and the socket closes.
+Your procedure reads params/JSON/form, perhaps draws a well, and writes back with text, json, or a woven template.
+On SIGTERM the pool drains in-flight requests and exits cleanly.

 Free procedures, explicit app

 Handlers are plain procedures of type proc(b: ^Bifrost) — Odin has no methods or closures, so the app is always passed by pointer.
-Register routes with the method verbs; literal paths should be declared before :param patterns so a capture never swallows a fixed segment.
+Register routes with the method verbs (get, post, put, patch, delete, plus head/options).
+Literal paths go before :param patterns so a capture never swallows a fixed segment.

 // Literal routes before the :id pattern, else ":id" captures "schema".